6exagon/manybusesaway/README.md

 - `627` and `629` are the Duvall to Monroe and Duvall to North Bend SVT Shuttles, respectively.
 Snoqualmie Valley Transportation is not included in this project, as explained above (plus, there's a lack of information and complete integration and numbering for other SVT routes).
 - `634` and `636` are the Trailhead Direct buses to the Issaquah Alps and Mount Si, respectively.
 These are seasonal.
 - `671` through `678` are the King County RapidRide A through H lines.
 These are included by letter rather than by number.
-- `973` and `975` are the King County Water Taxis to Vashon Island and West Seattle, respectively.
+- `973` and `975` are the King County Water Taxis to West Seattle and Vashon Island, respectively.
 - `893`, `895`, and `981` through `994` are buses serving high schools in King County, managed by King County Metro Transit.
 Per the [Lakeside School website](https://www.lakesideschool.org/about-us/transportation), it is permissible to ride these as a non-student.

 Sound Transit: